Joint economic and epidemiological modelling of alternative pandemic response strategies: Discussion

 \section{Discussion}

 We have developed a mathematical framework for comparing the health and economic costs of different types of pandemic response strategy: mitigation, suppression and elimination.
 This allows us to determine the most cost-effective strategy in different parts of parameter space.
 We found that mitigation (i.e. a `flatten the curve' approach) tends to be the most cost-effective strategy when the average cost per infection is low, i.e. for a relatively mild disease.
 When cost per infection is higher, suppression is the most cost-effective strategy if $R_0$ is relatively low, because the effective reproduction number can be reduced to $1$ with a modest reduction in activity.
-When cost per infection and $R_0$ are both high, the most cost-effective strategy is elimination, using a combination of strict border controls to minimise imported infections and PHSMs when necessary to eliminate sporadic outbreaks.
+When cost per infection and $R_0$ are both high, the most cost-effective strategy is elimination, using a combination of border controls to minimise imported infections and PHSMs when necessary to eliminate sporadic outbreaks.

 Our results are not intended to provide a definitive answer to the question of what is the optimal pandemic response strategy, which will depend on a broader range of considerations than those included in our model, but rather to support planning and decision-making for a range of potential pandemic scenarios.
 Our framework elucidates how the health and economic costs of different strategies depend on epidemiological, economic and public health variables.
-Key epidemiological inputs are the basic reproduction number $R_0$, the average infectious period, and the cost per infection (which itself depends on disease severity metrics such as the infection-fatality rate and infection-hospitalisation rate).
-These quantities have been used previously to categorise emerging infectious disease threats \cite{reed2013novel,french2025preparing}.
-Economic inputs include the costs of reduction in activity and the cost of border restrictions, which we have estimated for New Zealand using economic data from the Covid-19 pandemic in 2020 \cite{hendy2021mathematical,CBEHendy2025}.
+Key inputs include the basic reproduction number $R_0$, {\hl which is one of the most important determinants of the epidemiological dynamics \cite{heffernan2005perspectives,roberts2007pluses}, and the cost of control measures relative to the cost of infection, which will determine the strength of intervention that is cost-effective \cite{eichenbaum2021macroeconomics}.
+Disease transmissibility and severity metrics} have been used previously to categorise emerging infectious disease threats \cite{reed2013novel,french2025preparing}.
 Other important factors, which will depend on characteristics of both the pathogen and the surveillance and public health system, include the effectiveness of TTI measures, the frequency of border-related outbreaks, and the speed with which they can be detected.